How to Apply

 The ADA Foundation considers one application for each program from each accredited school, submitted by the school on behalf of its selected student.
 For example, if a school offers both an accredited dental hygiene program and an accredited dental assisting program, the ADA Foundation will consider one Dental Hygiene Scholarship application and one Dental Assisting Scholarship application for students selected by that school.
 Any application sent directly to the ADA Foundation by a student who was not selected by his or her school will not be considered.

 Purpose: The purpose of the ADA Foundation Emergency Disaster Grant Program is to provide a small measure of immediate financial assistance to eligible dentists (as defined in these guidelines) who are victims of a disaster.
 A disaster is defined as a "sudden occurrence which inflicts widespread catastrophic damage to a large geographic area and/or which generally affects a large number of individuals."
 Disasters can be both natural and caused by human conduct.
 Examples include, but are not necessarily limited to: civil disorders (excluding acts of war), explosions, fires, tornadoes, earthquakes, floods, tidal waves, wildfires, hurricanes, ice storms, and similar natural disasters.

 Eligibility Requirements: Any dentist who is a victim of a disaster may apply to the ADA Foundation for a grant.

 The purpose of the ADA Foundation Relief Grant Program is to provide financial assistance to dentists and their dependents who, because of accidental injury, a medical condition, disability or advanced age, are unable to meet basic living expenses.

-The ADA Foundation expresses its gratitude to all organizations that perform work related to reducing early childhood caries.
+The ADAF expresses its gratitude to all organizations that perform work related to reducing early childhood caries.